Tom Hardy and Charlotte Riley Welcome Baby No. 2

 The Venom star and his famous wife, Peaky Blinders actress Charlotte Riley, have welcomed their second child together, a source confirmed to E!
 News.
 While the baby's sex and name remain unconfirmed, the source noted that reports of the child being named after Forrest Gump are untrue.

-The couple, who wed in 2014, first grew their family in 2015 when Riley gave birth to their first child together.
+The couple, who wed in 2014, first grew their family in 2015 when Riley gave birth to their first child together, whose name is still unknown.
 The Oscar nominee has kept his personal life so private that it was only until Riley stepped out with the actor on the red carpet for the Legend premiere that her visible baby bump confirmed their first pregnancy.

 Hardy is also dad to a 10-year-old son, Louis Hardy, whom he shares with ex-girlfriend Rachel Speed.